 We need to develop a view of the credible range of Net Zero compliant scenarios and our baseline scenario for planning purposes.
-Together these help us to efficiently plan and develop our network, and we use this to develop our RIIO-ED2 business plan.
+Together these help us to efficiently develop our network, and deliver our RIIO ED2 business plan.

 To develop this range, we considered the ESO's FES and other industry scenarios (including the CCC 6th carbon budget scenarios).
 We then discounted DFES and FES scenarios that do not achieve Net Zero or interim targets.
 The following two scenarios were discounted: